Kings rally from 21 points down, beat Suns 114-103

-PHOENIX (AP)De’Aaron Fox scored 27 points, Nemanja Bjelica added 19 and the Sacramento Kings rallied from a 21-point deficit in the third quarter to beat the Phoenix Suns 114-103 on Tuesday night.
+PHOENIX (AP)The Sacramento Kings pulled off quite the stunner when they recovered from a 21-point deficit in the third quarter to beat the Phoenix Suns 114-103 on Tuesday night.

+The players on the floor who made it happen were even more surprising.

+An unlikely lineup that included the disgruntled Dewayne Dedmon and veteran guard Trevor Ariza led the comeback, pushing the Kings to their second win in two nights and third out of four games.
+Both came off the bench, but Sacramento coach Luke Walton stuck with them in the game’s most important minutes.

 The Kings trailed 83-62 with 4:25 remaining in the third but recovered in a hurry, rallying to take a 92-91 lead on Bjelica’s dunk with about eight minutes left.
 The game was tight for the next several minutes but Fox hit a 3-pointer and then another jumper to push the Kings ahead 107-100 with 2:29 left.